bucketco/bucket-javascript-sdk/packages/node-sdk/examples/cloudflare-worker/README.md

 # cloudflare-worker

-This is a simple example of how to use the Bucket SDK in a Cloudflare Worker.
+This is a simple example of how to use the Reflag SDK in a Cloudflare Worker.
 It demonstrates how to initialize the client and evaluate flags.
 It also shows how to flush the client and wait for any in-flight requests to complete.